bolunxu/bolunxu.github.io/_pages/Group.md

   margin-left: 0px;" src="/assets/images/Xu_portrait.jpg" width="150px" >

-**Dr. Bolun Xu** received B.S. degrees from Shanghai Jiaotong University, Shanghai, China in 2011; M.Sc degree from Swiss Federal Institute of Technology, Zurich, Switzerland in 2014; and Ph.D. degree from University of Washington, Seattle, U.S. in 2018; all in Electrical Engineering.
+**Dr. Bolun Xu** is an Assistant Professor at Columbia University.
+He received B.S. degrees from Shanghai Jiaotong University, Shanghai, China in 2011; M.Sc degree from Swiss Federal Institute of Technology, Zurich, Switzerland in 2014; and Ph.D. degree from University of Washington, Seattle, U.S. in 2018; all in Electrical Engineering.
 Before joining Columbia, he was a postdoc at MIT jointed hosted by MIT Energy Initiative and Lab for Information and Decision Systems.

 <br />